scalabridgelondon/scalabridgelondon.org/mentors/index.md

 ## More

 * What the students will be learning depends on their current level of knowledge.
-This is discussed on the [curriculum](/curriculum) page.
+This is discussed on the [curriculum][curriculum] page.
 * We have specific guidance on how we teach on the [pedagogy][pedagogy] page.